 - 1. Demonstrate appropriate, professional, respectful verbal communication - 2.
 Demonstrate appropriate, professional, respectful written communication - 3.
 Demonstrate a disposition toward inquiry and problem solving - 4.
-Work collaboratively with students, faculty, and professionals

-- Demonstrate consistently positive attitudes toward learning and/or teaching - 6.
-Accept responsibility for decisions and actions - 7.
-Establish and maintain mutually respectful interactions - 8.
+Establish and maintain mutually respectful interactions - 5.
 Demonstrate understanding of university/program organizational chart by communicating "need to know information" to individuals according to the chain of command

 - 1. Demonstrate regular attendance

 - 2. Demonstrate punctuality

 - 3. Complete work in a timely manner

 - 4. Demonstrate organizational skills

 - 5. Know and observe all pertinent policies and procedures

-- 6. Demonstrate a disposition toward personal ownership of learning and professional development
+- Demonstrate a disposition toward personal ownership of learning and professional development - Demonstrate consistently positive attitudes towards learning and/or teaching.

 - Demonstrate a commitment to work with clients, their families, students, faculty, and staff in appropriate, professional, and respectful ways - Demonstrate an awareness of community, state, national, and world contexts that have an impact on the profession and the learning process - 3.
-Treat everyone fairly, equitably, and respectfully - Accept constructive criticism and adjusts performance accordingly - 5.
-Express and demonstrate interest in and enthusiasm for teaching/learning - 6.
-Adapt to new and diverse teaching/learning situations - Adapt to differences among people including differences of SES, gender, age, ability, sexual orientation, race, ethnicity, religion, language, etc. - Maintain confidentiality about all student, client, faculty, and staff records unless disclosure serves a professionally compelling purpose or is required by law - 9.
-Demonstrate discretion when discussing colleagues, faculty, field sites, and personal information - 10.
-Respect the points of view of others - Contribute meaningfully, appropriately, professionally, and respectfully to discussions by asking questions, giving opinions, and listening to others - 12.
+Treat everyone fairly, equitably, and respectfully - Accept constructive criticism and adjusts performance accordingly - Express and demonstrate interest in and enthusiasm for teaching/learning - 6.
+Adapt to new and diverse teaching/learning situations - Adapt to differences among people including differences of socioeconomic status, gender, age, ability, sexual orientation, race, ethnicity, religion, language, etc. - 8.
+Maintain confidentiality about all student, client, faculty, and staff records unless disclosure is required by law or policy. - Demonstrate discretion when discussing information about self or others. - 10.
+Respect others' points of view. - 11.
+Contribute meaningfully, appropriately, professionally, and respectfully to discussions by asking questions, giving opinions, and listening to others - 12.
 Project an appropriate professional appearance in professional settings - 13.
 Project an appropriate professional and respectful demeanor - 14.
 Be open to leadership and opportunities for growth - 15.
 Understand and practice professional ethical standards - 16.
 Recognize personal at risk behavior: Behavioral choice that increases risk where risk is not recognized, or is mistakenly believed to be justified - 17.
 Recognize personal reckless behavior: Behavioral choice to consciously disregard a substantial and unjustifiable risk - 18.
-Acts overall in a manner that furthers the interests of others (enlightened self-interest): Enlightened self-interest refers to the understanding and trust that what a person does to enhance another's quality of life enhances one's own quality of life to a similar degree.
-More simply put, it is the idea that "what goes around comes around". - 19.
-Utilize social media responsiblyresponsibly., Refrain from intentional or unintentional sharing of protected client and family information related to clinical experiences (includes written, auditory, and visual media). - 20.
-Demonstrate ethical conduct with clients, peers, faculty, facility staff, and community members.
-Refrain from behavior that is detrimental to the safe academic environment, including engagement in acts of lateral or vertical violence.
+Acts overall in a manner that furthers the interests of others and promotes human flourishing. - 19.
+Utilize social media responsibly. - 20.
+Demonstrate ethical conduct.
+Refrain from behavior that is detrimental to the safe academic environment, including engagement in acts of lateral or vertical violence. - 21.
+Work collaboratively with students, faculty, and professionals. - 22.
+Accept responsibility for decisions and actions.